-Our Melbourne lawyers can help with any and all family law matters, including child custody arrangements.
+Our child custody lawyers in Melbourne can help with any and all family law matters, including child custody arrangements.
 If you require expert advice to ensure that your children are properly cared for, make sure you reach out to our family law firm today.

 Need expert legal advice to sort out your parenting matters?
 Our Melbourne family lawyers will be able to guide you through this stressful time.
 Call 1300753666 now to book your free consultation.

-As said earlier, both parents are legally responsible for a child under the age of 18 which includes making decisions on their behalfs such as health decisions, schooling, religious beliefs and any other factor affecting the child.
-A parent’s responsibility remains the same regardless of their situation of marriage, relationship, de facto or any situation.
+As said earlier, both parents are legally responsible for a child under the age of 18 which includes making decisions on their behalf such as health decisions, schooling, religious beliefs, and any other factor affecting the child.
+A parent’s responsibility remains the same regardless of their situation of marriage, relationship, de facto, or any situation.

 Who’s responsible for the child?

-The Family Law Act states that both parents are legally responsible for a child under the age of 18 which includes making decisions on their behalfs such as health decisions, schooling, religious beliefs and any other factor affecting the child.
+The Family Law Act states that both parents are legally responsible for a child under the age of 18 which includes making decisions on their behalf such as health decisions, schooling, religious beliefs, and any other factor affecting the child.
 A parent’s responsibility remains the same regardless of their situation: whether they are married, in a de facto relationship, or in a relationship at all.

 There are no set rules that children must be shared or time spent equally, which means in most cases, it’s best to involve the child or children and inquire about their personal needs.
 When making child custody decisions, especially through the Family Court, the order will always get prepared with the best interests of the child or children involved.

 This can be a difficult time for children and parents alike, which is why our family law firm is here to support you through any eventuality.
-We have experience acting in both a mediation capacity and as representatives in the Federal Circuit Court and Family Court, meaning that we will be able to handle any legal issues as they arise.
+Our child custody lawyers in Melbourne have experience acting in both a mediation capacity and as representatives in the Federal Circuit Court and Family Court, meaning that we will be able to handle any legal issues as they arise.